chius-me/ilist/README.md

 The application runs as a native Cloudflare Worker without a server framework.
 React assets are served through Workers Assets, metadata and sessions are stored in D1, and the bundled R2 binding remains available as a built-in compatibility mount.

-> **Release status:** `v0.1.0` is the first usable release.
+> **Release status:** `v0.1.1` is the current usable release.
 It is intended for a single administrator and public read-only browsing.
 Review the limitations and back up D1 before upgrading.

 ## Features